SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Check for tickets to the California Academy of Sciences

-One of the Marina's crown jewels is the Palace of Fine Arts, with its peaceful lake sitting in front of a beautiful dome with Roman-style columns.
+One of the Marina's crown jewels is the century-old Palace of Fine Arts, with its peaceful lake sitting in front of a beautiful dome with Roman-style columns.

 You can walk here from the Piers or take a bus.